I read a great article by Dr Jonathan Axe giving us all the details of what Cocoa Butter actually is and what the real benefits are.

 Cocoa Butter Heals Chapped Lips

-Cocoa Butter is often used to make homemade lip balms.
+It is often used to make homemade lip balms.
 It may be used with essential oils like grapefruit, vanilla, peppermint or orange to make flavorful lip balms that are equally hydrating for the skin.

 Cocoa Butter Fights Signs of Aging

-Axe explains how cocoa butter contains compounds called cocoa mass polyphenols.
+Axe explains how it contains compounds called cocoa mass polyphenols.
 Some studies show that it helps diminish signs of aging, plus soothe sensitive skin suffering from rashes or a condition like dermatitis.
 Cocoa’s polyphenols have been found to fight various chronic diseases, degeneration of the skin, sensitivities and even cell mutations.

 Other research indicates that polyphenols also enhance skin elasticity and skin tone, improve collagen retention and production.
 And only cocoa butter is free from potentially harmful or irritating ingredients compared to other commercial products